-Information about products and services offered by Business Aircraft can be found in the section entitled "Business Aircraft - Profile" on pages 42 and 43 of the Corporation's Management's Discussion and Analysis included in its financial report for the fiscal year ended December 31, 2016, which may be viewed on SEDAR at www.sedar.com (the "MD&A"), which pages are incorporated by reference herein.
+Information about products and services offered by Business Aircraft can be found in the section entitled "Business Aircraft - Profile" on pages 46 and 47 of the Corporation's Management's Discussion and Analysis included in its financial report for the fiscal year ended December 31, 2017, which may be viewed on SEDAR at www.sedar.com (the "MD&A"), which pages are incorporated by reference herein.

 Business Aircraft's customers are located worldwide and are primarily civil owner-operators or aviation service providers.
-For the financial year ended December 31, 2016, the majority of Business Aircraft's revenues were generated in North America.
-The European market, including Russia and the Commonwealth of Independent States ("CIS"), was in second position in terms of revenues generated for the financial year ended December 31, 2016, while the Chinese market captured the third position.
+For the financial year ended December 31, 2017, the majority of Business Aircraft's revenues were generated in North America.
+The European market, including Russia and the Commonwealth of Independent States ("CIS"), was in second position in terms of revenues generated, while the Chinese market captured the third position.
+Through its Specialized Aircraft group, Business Aircraft also caters to the needs of government customers around the world and other special mission providers by adapting its class-leading business jet and commercial aircraft platforms to cover the entire spectrum of mission types.

 Aircraft ordered by customers are delivered by the Corporation or its subsidiaries.
-Marketing of Business Aircraft products is provided through marketing and sales offices of the Corporation or its subsidiaries.
-In the Americas, marketing and sales offices are located in Canada, the United States and Brazil.
-In Europe and Russia, marketing and sales are conducted through an office in the United Kingdom.
-For Asia, Africa, the Middle East and Oceania, such offices are maintained in Dubai, Hong Kong, Singapore, China, India and Australia.
-Parts are available from two main parts distribution hubs in Chicago and in Frankfurt.
-The parts distribution hubs are complemented by regional depots in Australia, the United States, China, Hong Kong, Japan, Singapore, South Africa and the United Arab Emirates.
-Maintenance services are also available through OEM service centres located in the United States, in Europe and in Asia-Pacific as well as various authorized service and line maintenance facilities throughout the world.
+All marketing of Business Aircraft products is provided through the Corporation's office in Montréal.
+Sales of the Corporation's Business Aircraft products are done through various sales offices of the Corporation or its subsidiaries.
+In the Americas, these offices are located in Canada and the United States.
+For Asia, Africa and the Middle East, such offices are maintained in Dubai, Hong Kong and China.
+Parts are available from two main parts distribution hubs in Chicago and in Frankfurt, which are complemented by regional depots in Australia, the United States, China, Hong Kong, Japan, Singapore, South Africa and the United Arab Emirates.
+Maintenance services are also available through original equipment manufacturer ("OEM") service centers located in the United States, in Europe, including a new facility at London Biggin Hill Airport and in Asia-Pacific, including a new facility in Tianjin, as well as various authorized service and line maintenance facilities throughout the world.

-Business Aircraft faces rigorous competition from a variety of competitors comprising both global players with a broad product and service portfolio and regional competitors with a narrower product focus, including principally, Gulfstream, Dassault, Cessna and Embraer.
+Business Aircraft faces rigorous competition from a variety of competitors comprising both global players with a broad product and service portfolio and regional competitors with a narrower product focus, including, principally, Gulfstream, Dassault, Cessna and Embraer.